tillwf/spatial-group-detection/README.md

 #### The sampling of the data

-The series of points for a user is not regularely sampled and like the accuracy there can be long moment (many hours) between two points.
+The series of points for a user is not regularly sampled and like the accuracy there can be long moment (many hours) between two points.
 We have to :

     - Handle time series with big gaps (cut in multiple part)
     - Predict the short term position when the gap is reasonable (we can use the information of the past trajectory)